jonasbucherETH/sushi_internship/README.md

   * why does it output nothing in shinyApp?
   * How do I debug shinyApp efficiently? ie print statements

+# 24.01.2023 - Meeting with Masa; continue shiny app; fix some Rmd stuff

+  ### General Updates
+  *

+  ### General Questions
+  * How do I debug shinyApp efficiently? ie print statements -> JB: no obvious easy solution; standard basic debugging (eg print statements); to test for certain values: create an observeEvent
+  '''
   TODO: get rid of "trace 0" group; make plots fit window; find a way to get reasonable parameter for t-sne (or leave that as a variable to change for the shiny app)
+  '''